First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Abstract

 \section{Abstract}

-Diffusion in a heterogeneous environment or diffusion of a particle that shows conformational fluctuations can be described by Brownian motions with stochastic diffusion coefficients (DCs).
-In the present study, we investigate first passage time properties of diffusion with a broad class of stochastic DCs that are positive and non-zero.
-We show that for diffusion in one-dimensional semi-infinite domain with an absorbing boundary, particles will eventually reach the absorbing boundary with probability one.
-We also show that diffusion with a stochastic DC exhibits higher transport efficiency in an early arrival of particles at the absorbing boundary than would be expected under diffusion whose DC is the ensemble average of the stochastic DC.
-In addition, when particles begin to reach an absorbing boundary before the time change in a stochastic DC occurs, diffusion with a stochastic DC with a larger supremum exhibits a more efficient transport in an early arrival of particles at the absorbing boundary even if the ensemble averages of stochastic DCs are the same.
-For ergodic DCs, the mean first passage time is infinite.
-In addition, if particles take a long time to reach an absorbing boundary, higher transport efficiency in an early arrival at the absorbing boundary almost disappears and the first passage time distribution can be approximated by the L{\' e}vy-Smirnov distribution.
-We show that these three properties result from the convergence of the time average of the DC to the ensemble average and the speed of the convergence is determined by the time scale of fluctuations in the DC.
-We finally discuss the similarities and differences of first passage time properties between three-dimensional diffusion outside a spherical absorbing boundary and the diffusion in one-dimensional semi-infinite domain with an absorbing boundary.
+This study investigates the first passage time (FPT) properties of particles with a broad class of positive stochastic diffusion coefficients (DCs), representing diffusion in heterogeneous environments or of particles with conformational fluctuations.
+We demonstrate that for diffusion in a one-dimensional semi-infinite domain with an absorbing boundary, particles will eventually reach the absorbing boundary with probability one.
+We also show that a stochastic DC provides higher transport efficiency in an early arrival of particles at the boundary than would be expected under diffusion whose DC is the ensemble average of the stochastic DC.
+Furthermore, a stochastic DC with a larger supremum exhibits a more efficient transport even if ensemble averages are the same.
+For ergodic DCs, we show three more properties: the mean FPT diverges, the enhancement of early-arrival efficiency diminishes over long times, and the FPT distribution converges to a L{\'e}vy-Smirnov distribution in the long-time limit.
+These properties are shown to arise from the convergence of the time-averaged DC to the ensemble average, with the convergence speed determined by the DC's fluctuation time scale.
+We finally discuss the similarities and differences of FPT properties between three-dimensional diffusion outside a spherical absorbing boundary and the one-dimensional diffusion.
 Our results indicate that fluctuations in DCs may need to be non-Markov and/or non-ergodic to allow efficient transport of particles to distant targets.
 Our results also suggest that fluctuations in a DC play an important role, for example, in diffusion-limited reactions triggered by single molecules in physics, chemistry, or biology.